‘World’s Sexiest DJ’ Nata Lee Gets Cheeky In A Thong Swimsuit

-A new Instagram post has just shown that there’s a reason that Russian bombshell Nata Lee has been dubbed the “world’s hottest DJ.”
-The blonde beauty manages to combine both a stunning face as well as a killer body, and the latter was on full display in a revealing black swimsuit, sending fans into meltdown mode.
+A new Instagram post by Russian bombshell Nata Lee proves that she deserves her moniker “world’s hottest DJ.”
+The blond beauty has a stunning face as well as a killer body, and the latter was on full display as she wore a revealing black swimsuit in the new upload, sending her fans into meltdown mode.

-The picture came from the Mavrin Instagram account, which is the agency that represents the stunning songbird.
-It is also founded by her boyfriend, Aleksandr Mavrin, who also works as photographer for many of the shots.
-Fans of Nata Lee have expressed in the past their jealousy of the successful entrepreneur.
+The picture was posted to the Mavrin Instagram account.
+Mavrin, founded by her boyfriend, Aleksandr Mavrin, is the agency that represents Nata Lee.
+Aleksandr often shoots Nata Lee’s photos, and her fans have expressed their jealousy that the photographer and successful entrepreneur gets to be in the same room as the stunning beauty.

-The latest picture shows the buxom blonde back in Phuket.
-Though she travels the world, visiting places like Dubai, Paris, and the Alps, she calls the Thai city home and it is where she works as a DJ.
+This latest picture shows the buxom blonde back in Phuket, Thailand.
+Though she travels the world, visiting places like Dubai, UAE; Paris; and the Alps; she calls the Thai city home.

-In this new snap, Nata Lee is posed angled away from the camera so that her back and a little bit of her side are visible.
-Her curves are on full display, especially because of the revealing nature of the swimsuit.
-It is a thong cut, meaning that it leaves little of her perky posterior to the imagination.
+In the snap, Nata Lee posed angling away from the camera, showing her back and a little bit of her side.
+Her curves were on full display due to the revealing nature of the swimsuit.
+It was a thong cut, leaving little of her perky posterior to the imagination.

-It also features a low scoop-neck back, showing off much of the backside of her toned torso.
-Since she is angled, the pose also displays some cleavage, and a glimpse of sideboob is readily apparent.
+It also featured a low scoop-neck back, showing off much of her toned back.
+The pose also allowed for some sideboob to be visible.

-Nata Lee’s legs look long and lean, and she flaunts her trademark dragon tattoo on her thigh.
-Her hair is styled naturally, and cascades in beachy waves to around her shoulders.
+Nata Lee’s legs looked long and lean, and she flaunted her trademark dragon tattoo on her right thigh.
+Her hair was styled naturally, cascading in beachy waves down her back and around her shoulders.

 The picture earned over 42,000 likes and more than 220 comments.